-As a working adult, you know how difficult it can be to juggle family, work, and other challenges in your personal life.
+DON'T QUIT YOUR JOB!
+As a working adult, we know how difficult it can be to juggle family, work, and other challenges in your personal life.
 You want a degree program that works with your schedule, your career goals, and your life.
 The College for Working Adults (CWA) is the only program of its kind on the peninsula that makes it possible for working adults to complete multiple degrees while continuing to work full time.
 You can get credit for courses you have already taken and join one of our current cohorts!

-- CWA classes are held on Thursday evening beginning at 5:30pm & 8:00pm, and on two Saturdays per month from 9:00am to 12:00pm.
-(Some students may require a prerequisite English or math course that meets one additional evening per week for one semester only.) - By completing 60 units of our fixed curriculum, you can earn up to three Associate Degrees and fulfill all GE and CSU transfer requirements.
+- · CWA classes are held on Thursday evening beginning at 6:10pm & 8:10pm, and on two Saturdays per month from 9:00am to 12:00pm.
+(Math courses meet on Tuesday & Thursday at 6:10pm.) - Summer classes are held T/Th from 6:10pm to 9:00pm - · By completing 60 units of our fixed curriculum, you can earn up to three Associate Degrees and fulfill all GE and CSU transfer requirements.
 All 60 units earned are fully transferable to the CSU and UC college systems. - Enrollment in all CWA courses is guaranteed!
 No wait lists!